 Financial aid is used to pay for mandatory fees, books, transportation, room and board, and other education-related costs.
 Before starting enrollment procedures, contact the Financial Aid Office.
 The Financial Aid Office is open Monday and Thursday from 8:30 a.m. to 4:30 p.m., Tuesday and Wednesday from 8:30 a.m. to 6 p.m., and Friday from 8 a.m. to 1 p.m.
-The Financial Aid Office’s online phone system Q-less hours are Monday and Thursday from 10 a.m. to 3 p.m., Tuesday and Wednesday from 10 a.m. to 5 p.m., and Friday from 9 a.m. to 12 p.m.
+Hours for the Financial Aid Office’s Q-less online phone system are Monday and Thursday from 10 a.m. to 3 p.m., Tuesday and Wednesday from 10 a.m. to 5 p.m., and Friday from 9 a.m. to 12 p.m.
 Hours are subject to change without notice.
 For additional information, please see smc.edu/financialaid or call 310-434-4343.

 SMC offers various types of financial aid:

 - Grants (Pell Grant, SEOG, Cal Grant B, C, ACG): Need-based assistance that does not need to be repaid.

 - California College Promise Grant (CCPG): Need-based enrollment fee waivers for eligible California residents.

 - Santa Monica College Promise: Free enrollment and fee waivers for high school students who graduate in 2022 and go directly to SMC as full-time students (see smc.edu/freetuition for details).

 - Federal Work-Study (FWS) funds: Federally funded program that provides wages to eligible students for employment.

 - Loans: Federally administered, low-interest funds that must be repaid.

 - Scholarships: Awards from foundations and private endowments or individuals.

 - FAFSA application availableOctober 1